<?xml version="1.0" encoding="UTF-8"?>

 Susan's family would like to extend their sincerest gratitude to the nurses and doctors at St. Luke’s Hospital in Duluth and the Mayo Clinic in Rochester for their kindness, compassion and care throughout her cancer treatment.

 A Memorial Service will be held at the Park Point Beach House in Duluth on June 24th from 3:00 -7:00 pm, with a brief ceremony at 4:00 pm followed by a drum circle.
-A future Memorial Service will take place in the Chicago area later this summer.

 ]]></content:encoded>